lucprincen/website/content/post/2017-07-01-inclusive-design.md

 Obviously the main reason for switching to inclusive design is and ought to be; because you are a good person.

 ## Assignment
 Halfway through the workshop we where given different persona's and the assignment to work out a car-pooling webapp.
-Most of the time we worked in teams of three or four to solve this issue op paper.
-The last couple of hours we also got our hands dirty with some practical examples.
-Together with [Tim Severien](https://twitter.com/TimSeverien) I build a little searching app that works well on screenreaders, mobile and is easily readable for people with color-blindness or bad eyes.
+Most of the time we worked in teams of three or four to solve this issue on paper.
+The last couple of hours we also got our hands dirty with some code.
+Together with [Tim Severien](https://twitter.com/TimSeverien) I build a little filter-app that works well on screenreaders, mobile and is easily readable for people with color-blindness and bad eyes.

 <p data-height="408" data-theme-id="0" data-slug-hash="jwZXKa" data-default-tab="result" data-user="lucprincen" data-embed-version="2" data-pen-title="Under" class="codepen">See the Pen <a href="https://codepen.io/lucprincen/pen/jwZXKa/">Under</a> by Luc Princen (<a href="https://codepen.io/lucprincen">@lucprincen</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>